beegee-tokyo/RAK4631-RAK12014-Waterlevel/README.md

 Once Chirpstack has received a data packet for the Overflow sensor, it forwards the data to the two integrations.

 ## Datacake
-I used Datacake because it is a very comfortable tool to visualize the data:
+I used Datacake because it is a very comfortable tool to visualize the data.
+Here is the live data: [Datacake](https://app.datacake.de/dashboard/d/6a618495-9c10-4993-941e-96807b5db34f)

 ![Datacake Dashboard](./assets/06-datacake.png)